The Variable Transportation Forms for this year are now available for download.

 Q. Safety seems to be a major factor in OSTA’s assessment of whether or not variable transportation will be approved.
 What type of risks could my child(ren) face?

-Any time a student travels to and from school, there is the risk they will get on the wrong the bus, get off at the wrong stop, miss their bus, a parent might forget to meet their kindergarten student and so on.
+Any time a student travels to and from school, there is the risk they will get on the wrong bus, get off at the wrong stop, miss their bus, a parent might forget to meet their kindergarten student and so on.
 This happens every day with students who have only one home.
-An alternating schedule may occur on different vehicles located at different areas on the school grounds and stopping at different locations is more challenging for a child to manage on his/her own.
+An alternating schedule may occur on different vehicles located in different areas on the school grounds and stopping at different locations is more challenging for a child to manage on his/her own.
 It is very important that parents/guardians have a good grasp of their child’s ability to understand the schedule and to self-advocate when transportation does not go as planned.

 Q: How do I renew my child(ren)’s variable transportation?

 The renewal process is done every year.
 If there are no changes to your child(ren)’s information (e.g. address, school) or schedule, then only a calendar will have to submit to the OSTA no later than June 30th of every school year.
 The calendar (TRA-T22B) will only require one parent’s signature.
 If there are any changes to your child(ren)’s information, then both TRA-T22A and TRA-T22B forms will have to be submitted with the new changes and signed by both parents.
 Please note that parents can also submit the applications separately with their signatures on both forms.

 Q: Where do I find out information about Professional Development (PD or PA) Days for my student?